samuelandersoncodes/dvlpenergy/README.md

 I copied the database url and added it to my env.py file.

 After that, I set up the database in the settings file.
 In my bash terminal, I ran 'pip3 install dj_database_url==0.5.0 psycopg2' for the database connection dependencies and updated the requirements.txt file with which I created earlier on 'pip freeze > requirements.txt' and then imported the 'dj_database_url'.
 To confirm the connection, I 'ran python3 manage.py showmigrations' and then migrated the changes.
 I then created a 'management/command/load_data function to load the geoJSON fixture and confirmed the data in the browser/Table queries section of the ElephantSQL database.

+### 2. Frontend React Setup

+In the repository's root directory, I created the react app with Vite; 'npm create-vite@latest frontend --template' and chose TypeScript.
+I swichted to the frontend directory with 'cd frontend', ran installation; 'npm install", and run the server with 'npm run dev'.
+I then did all the vital additional installations including mapbox-gl which I will most definitely need.
+After confriming that my server runs smoothly, I created a .env file to keep frontend secret keys, ignored it in the gitignore file and got it committed.